You can find answers to most of the general questions concerning Co-operative Education here.

 Important: Students who drop out of co-op will still be required to pay all or a portion of the co-op fee.

-If you secure a job using the services of the Co-op Office for more than two co-op terms you are required to pay the entire co-op fee (all installments) as outlined here https://www.ryerson.ca/co-op/students/coopfees/.
+If you secure a job using the services of the Co-op Office for three or more co-op terms you are required to pay the entire co-op fee (all installments) as outlined here https://www.ryerson.ca/co-op/students/coopfees/.

 Other than the basic requirements of coverage required by the Ontario Ministry of Labour, most employers do not provide health care benefits to co-op students.
 Your health benefits are covered under your own personal health plan or the Ryerson Student Health Plan if you are a subscriber.